st-keller/kiss/README.md

 Well that's not so easy:  Even if you try to build a program that does "nothing", most IDEs will create one with lot's of stuff around.

 I will use Xcode 9 and Swift 4 (i never programmed something in Swift before - so i havn't got any habits doing it) and if you create a program for macOS it will have at least a menu and a window.
-Instead of trying to get rid of those, we'll just ignore the window and the menu and focus on the content of the window:
+Instead of trying to get rid of those, we'll just ignore the window and the menu and focus on the content of the window!

-The most simple thing we can do is giving the window a certain background-color and provide means to change it.
+~~The most simple thing we can do is giving the window a certain background-color and provide means to change it.~~ Turns out that color is a complicated thing.
+And the already started second step ("displaying a symbol") is not a "second" but more a "tenth" step, because fonts and glyphs ain't simple either!

-So that's what will do as an impressive first step:

-1.1: Creating a program that shows a window and set's it's background-color:

-(Screencast "kiss_1_1" - coming soon)

-1.2: Extending the program so that a user can chnage the background color!

-(Screencast "kiss_1_2" - coming soon)

-1.3: KISS it!

-(Screencast "kiss_1_3" - coming soon)

-For this kiss we take [re-frame](https://github.com/Day8/re-frame)'s approach of "Derived Values, Flowing" as an inspiration.
-If you don't already know [re-frame](https://github.com/Day8/re-frame), take some time and take a deep dive into it's README - it's a long read but definitely worth every word!

-### 2. Step

-2.1 Display a shape

-2.2 Let a user change the shape's properties

-2.3 KISS it
+So we start anew with dimension 0: A Point - the we'll do two points and advance to dimension 1: A Line!

+Let's see how this will turn out!